-There are plenty of uses of analytics in a B2B sales context, from understanding and planning product margins, cost to serve, loyalty or market share, to simply knowing who spends the most with your business – which perhaps is the most valuable answer when we are planning sales strategies and B2B engagement programs.
+There are plenty of uses of analytics in a B2B sales context.
+Firstly, understanding and planning product margins, cost to serve, loyalty or market share.
+Most importantly, knowing who spends the most with your business.
+This is the most valuable answer when we are planning sales strategies and B2B engagement programs.

 If one side of the ‘value coin’ is customers, then the other side is potential value itself.
 By this we mean: do you know how much of your customer’s share of wallet you’re capturing?
 Looking at your own numbers can understate how much a customer spends in your category.
 There are ways to estimate share of wallet and it’s an incredibly valuable and insightful exercise to do.